SohamVaishnav/smai-m24-assignments-SohamVaishnav/assignments/1/README.md

 | 10 | 150 | l1 | 32.98 |

 All the top performing hyperparameters are those with **Manhattan** distance metric and that is very much in line with how the data is scattered in the feature space.
+**Note**: All the metrics shown above are measured with no columns dropped.
+This analysis is done later.

 - The k v/s accuracy plot for best pair of k and distance metric looks as follows:
 NEED TO ENTER THE PLOT

 - From the data visualisation we can say that dropping the string features affects the performance by margin of around 7%.
-- I also tried by dropping columns such as `duration_min`, `time_signature`, `mode`, `popularity`, `energy` and `instrumentalness`, and their combinations for testing the model on the validation set to check their effect on the accuracy.
+- I also tried by dropping columns such as `key`, `duration_min`, `time_signature`, `mode`, `popularity`, `energy` and `instrumentalness`, and their combinations for testing the model on the validation set to check their effect on the accuracy.
-    - dropping `key` gives better accuracy with an increase of around 1%
+    - dropping `key`, `duration_min`, `time_signature` and `mode` gives better accuracy with an increase of around 2%
-    -
+    - dropping features such as `popularity`, `energy` and `instrumentalness` vastly affects the accuracy, so much so that it dips by 12%!
+(Kind of expected as well)

 #### Task 4: Optimisation
 - My original model itsel is an optimised version of KNN because I tried to vectorise the code as much as possible in the first go itself.
     - Vectorisation was most necessary in calculating distances and in predicting the labels where sorting and majority selection were involved.
     - `cosine` distance metric takes the most time out of the three distance metrics due to an additional matrix consisting of the norm of the train and validation/test sets.
 - Following are the model stats:
-    - Initial KNN - Vectorised version
+    - Initial KNN - Vectorised version which took around 3 minutes for `predict()` function
-    - Best KNN - Uses **k=15** and **l1** as distance metric
+    - Best KNN - Uses **k=15** and **l1** as distance metric takes similar time as the initial KNN
-    - Most Optimised KNN - Uses
+    - Most Optimised KNN - One major modification is that here I calculate the distance metrics for batches of the validation/test datasets which utilises numpy functions thereby quickening the process by around 1.5 minutes (here the time taken is 96.36 seconds)
+    - SKLearn KNN - Using the same hyperparameters there is a drastic difference in the time taken for the model - only 17.93 seconds
+-Plot for train dataset size v/s inference time

 #### Spotify-2 Dataset
 k = 15 and distance metric = l1